alielbashir/intro-github-actions/workshop/workshop-designer.md

 > Now you are ready to build out your lesson plan.
 Summarize the key learning events here by creating an outline of the milestones that you can lay out to structure the course.

-1. Setup a GitHub project
+1. Setup a GitHub repository
-2. Setup a Pytest Python project - Write the main program and it's modules
+2. Setup a Python project
-3. Setup the GitHub Action workflow for testing, syntax and style/comment checking
+3. Create the GitHub Actions workflow
-4. Push changes to GitHub and review Action
+4. Push changes to GitHub and review workflow
-5. Make changes according to GitHub Action results
+5. Make changes according to workflow results